Donald Davies: Epilogue

 Leonard Kleinrock, a contemporary working on analysing message delays using queueing theory, developed a mathematical model for the operation of message switching networks in his PhD thesis during 1961-2, published as a book in 1964.
 However, Kleinrock's claim since the late 1990s to have developed the theoretical basis of packet switching networks is disputed by other Internet pioneers, including by Robert Taylor, Baran and Davies.

 Legacy

 Donald Davies and Paul Baran are recognized by historians and the U.S. National Inventors Hall of Fame for independently inventing the concept of digital packet switching used in modern computer networking including the Internet.

-Larry Roberts said the computer networks built in the 1970s were similar "in nearly all respects" to Davies' original 1965 design.
-Davies' work on data communications and computer network design has been described as the cornerstone technology used in the development of the Internet, which is a global system of connected computer networks (a network of networks).
+Larry Roberts said the computer networks built in the 1970s were similar in nearly all respects to Davies' original 1965 design.
+Davies' work on data communications and computer network design has been described as the cornerstone technology used in the development of the Internet, which is a global system of connected computer networks; that is, a network of networks.